anyuan-chen/hackathon/README.md

     go test ./cmd
 ```

 Tests are in cmd/main_test.go.
 They are basic, not complete e2e tests that cover all the endpoints.
+Note: tests are hardcoded to port 8000 (oops) so please don't change the port in the config.

 Should take ~7 seconds to run.